Paloma Mizuho Stadium

 It was formerly known as Nagoya City Mizuho Park Athletics Stadium (名古屋市瑞穂公園陸上競技場).
-Since April 2015 it has been called Paloma Mizuho Stadium for the naming rights.
-It will be used for athletics and ceremonies for the 2026 Asian Games.
+Since April 2015, it has been called Paloma Mizuho Stadium in accordance with naming rights.
+The new stadium will be rebuilt to be used for athletics and ceremonies for the 2026 Asian Games.

 It was planned to be used as an Olympic venue in Nagoya’s bid plans for the 1988 Summer Olympics, but Nagoya lost the bid to Seoul, South Korea.

 Overview

-It is used mostly for football matches and is the part-time home stadium of Nagoya Grampus along with Toyota Stadium.
+The stadium is used mostly for football matches and is the part-time home stadium of Nagoya Grampus along with Toyota Stadium.
 The stadium holds 27,000 people and was built in 1941.

-It is distinct from Mizuho Rugby Stadium, which has a capacity of 15,000 and is used mainly for rugby, including Top League games.
+It is distinct from Mizuho Rugby Stadium, which has a capacity of 11,900 and is used mainly for rugby, including Top League games.

-Due to renovation as 2026 Asian Games, Stadium has been closed in November 2021 and begin construction at same month.
+Due to renovation for the 2026 Asian Games, the stadium was closed in November 2021 and began its demolition process the same month.